kahnos/bite-track/docs/articles/the-beginning.md

 Initially, we'll build a small distributed app for voice controlled nutrition tracking, with a focus on quick and easy tracking.
 The idea is to have a simple app that allows you to track your meals and snacks, and get a quick overview of your daily intake in terms of macros and calories.

 This app will be built using a monorepo structure, with a NestJS API server, a Vite/React single page app, and a React Native mobile app.
+We'll call it `Bite Track`.

 ### Purpose

 The main purpose of this project is to showcase how to build a production ready TypeScript-based monorepo step-by-step.
 We'll also cover how to setup a CI/CD pipeline using husky + GitHub Actions, and how to deploy the app to Vercel.

+Personally, the main purpose is to have fun building something useful, and to learn more about TypeScript, React, and NestJS.
+Also, I've been wanting to build a nutrition tracking app for a while, so this is a good opportunity to do it.

+In general, I wanted to document the development process through these articles as I build the app, and will code snippets, explanations, and tips on how to build a production ready app, with a focus on maintainability, scalability, and performance.

 ## First steps